canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 ---

 The tiered list pattern is used to easily implement a list of paired titles and descriptions underneath a top-level title and description.
-An optional [CTA block](/docs/patterns/cta-block) is placed at the bottom of the content as well.
+Optional [CTA blocks](/docs/patterns/cta-block) can be placed at various points in the content as well.
 Depending on the size and composition of your content, you can choose from a variety of tiered list layouts:

 - [50/50 on desktop with description](#5050-on-desktop-with-description)
 - [50/50 on tablet without description](#5050-on-tablet-without-description)